Terman-thr/TermalPalette/README.md

 # cs465 terminal demo

 A browser-based playground that mimics an oh-my-zsh terminal using Next.js, React, and xterm.js.
-Everything runs locally in the browser, so you can experiment with colourful prompts, quick commands, and export the palette as a reusable oh-my-zsh theme.
+Everything runs locally in the browser, so you can experiment with colorful prompts, quick commands, and export the palette as a reusable oh-my-zsh theme.

 ## Run the demo locally
 1. Install dependencies and start the dev server: